AppImage/docs.appimage.org/source/reference/appdir-specification.rst

 Summary
 '''''''

-The modern packaging tools such as :ref:`linuxdeploy <ref-linuxdeploy>` create these directories by default to standardize and harmonize AppDir creation.
-If you intend to :ref:`create AppDirs manually <ref-manual>`, you should follow these recommendations.
+Modern AppImage creation tools such as :ref:`linuxdeploy <ref-linuxdeploy>` create these directories by default to standardize and harmonize AppDir creation.
+If you intend to :ref:`create the entire AppDir manually <manually-fully-creating-appdir>`, you should follow these recommendations.

 .. |must| replace:: **MUST**